 - Weight loss: 5

 - Health promotion: 4.5

 BOTTOM LINE: Although the Keto-Friendly South Beach Diet may lead to short-term weight loss, it eliminates many healthy foods and may be difficult to sustain in the long run.

-The South Beach Diet is a low carb diet plan originally created by the cardiologist Dr. Arthur Agatston.
+The South Beach Diet is a low carb diet plan created by cardiologist Dr. Arthur Agatston.

-In 2019, the South Beach Diet unveiled a version that corresponds to the very low carb, high fat keto diet.
-It’s described in Arthur Agatston’s book “The New Keto-Friendly South Beach Diet.”
+In 2019, the South Beach Diet unveiled a version corresponding to the very low carb, high fat keto diet.
+It’s described in Agatston’s book “The New Keto-Friendly South Beach Diet.”

 This variation is higher in heart-healthy fats and lower in net carbs, which are calculated by subtracting the grams of fiber from the total grams of carbs.

 However, unlike a traditional keto diet, it isn’t intended to help you reach or maintain ketosis — a metabolic state in which your body burns fat for fuel rather than carbs.
 Instead, it’s designed to promote overall health and weight loss by switching up the foods in your diet (

 The Keto-Friendly South Beach Diet promotes healthy fats and high-quality proteins.
 It also limits high glycemic carbs to support weight loss and overall health.